chirimen-oh/chirimen.org/raspi/section0-en.md

 ```

 ### Caution!
-CHIRIMEN for Raspi3 creates systems using web browsers as the programming environment.
+CHIRIMEN for raspi creates systems using web browsers as the programming environment.
 Since Web browsers run in JavaScript, you will need some knowledge about the language.
 You can learn about JavaScript here: [JavaScript 1 Day lecture](https://r.chirimen.org/1dayjs).

 ## Asynchronous Processing